u2260774/mediscore_java/README.md

 adding 2 more parameters to the method, where a negative value in both previous time and previous score would indicate the first measurement

-However, I decided that I liked the automation/convenience factor of this method, and moved on to work on the 2 class version and the python version.
+However, I decided to keep it this way since I liked the automation/convenience factor of this method, and moved on to work on the 2 class version and the python version.

 ## MediScore_Java_Classes